-- By a person with whom the victim shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 3.
-Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to - Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress.
+- By a current or former spouse or intimate partner of the victim; - By a person with whom the victim shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to - - Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress.